Jessica Yellin

 Jessica Sage Yellin (born February 25, 1971) is an American journalist.
 She is the founder of News Not Noise, a podcast and social media brand focused on politics.
 Described by Politico as "one of the most powerful women in Washington," Yellin was the chief White House correspondent for CNN.
 She was among the first journalists to move from legacy to digital media.

 Early life and education

-Yellin was born in Los Angeles, California, the only daughter of Adele Marilyn (née Adest) and Ira Yellin.
+Yellin was born in Los Angeles, California, the only daughter of Adele Marilyn and Ira Yellin.
 Her father, a real estate developer, was central to the 1980s redevelopment of downtown Los Angeles.
 He was also a president of the American Jewish Committee, a founder of the Museum of Contemporary Art, Los Angeles, and a member of the Los Angeles Theatre Center board of directors.
 His father and maternal grandfather were orthodox rabbis.

 Yellin attended St. Augustine-by-the-Sea elementary school (now the Crossroads School) in Santa Monica, California.
 She was president of her high school graduating class at The Westlake School for Girls in Los Angeles and graduated from Harvard College magna cum laude where she was elected a member of Phi Beta Kappa.